Do quantum linear solvers offer advantage for networks-based system of linear equations?: Results from our survey of networks

-\begin{itemize} \item The first sub-figure provides our data for $\kappa$ and $s$ versus $\mathcal{N}$ along with an appropriate fit function to each quantity.
-The sub-figure also provides as an inset a visual representation of two graphs from the family, one for a small $\mathcal{N}$ and the other for a slightly larger value of $\mathcal{N}$. \item The second sub-figure shows the runtime ratio, $R(\mathcal{N})$, between each of the considered QLSs and CLS, which is evaluated from the numerical data that we collect.
-This sub-figure also provides information on the crossover point of $R(\mathcal{N})=1$, above which the QLS outperforms CLS, even within the limited $\mathcal{N}$ values considered in our datasets. \item The third sub-figure shows the degree of quantum advantage achieved by HHL in terms of $\tilde{R}(n)$, which, in turn, is used to categorize the graph family as best/better/good/bad.
-We also have a linear curve $\tilde{R}(n)=n$ to visually help identify the cases where a graph family offers a sub-linear advantage.
-In this sub-figure, all pre-factors from our fits are excluded, as we are interested in very large $\mathcal{N}$ behaviour by assuming that our fit functions hold at those $\mathcal{N}$ values. \end{itemize}
+\begin{itemize} \item The first sub-figure shows $\kappa$ and $s$ versus $\mathcal{N}$ with suitably fitted curves, along with inset visualizations of two representative graphs from the family, one for a small $\mathcal{N}$ and the other for a slightly larger $\mathcal{N}$. \item The second sub-figure presents the runtime ratio, $R(\mathcal{N})$, between each of the considered QLSs (listed in Table \ref{tab:complexities} and the CLS.
+It also highlights the crossover at $R(\mathcal{N})=1$, above which the QLS outperforms CLS, even within the limited range of $\mathcal{N}$ values considered in our datasets. \end{itemize}